Sunny Ang: Disappearance of Jenny Cheok

-It was only then when Ang tugged on the rope and found that Cheok was missing.
+It was only then that Ang tugged on the rope and found that Cheok was missing.
 He asked Yusuf where his girlfriend was but Yusuf said he did not see her.
 Ang repeatedly tugged the rope again, but to no avail.
 Yusuf then took the boat to St John's Island to contact the police.
-Ang managed to approach Jaffar bin Hussein, a guard who brought at least five fishermen, who went into the waters around Sisters’ Islands to search for Cheok.
-Still, the search was fruitless as there was no sign of Cheok.
-According to Yusuf, he or Ang did not go overboard to find Cheok at first before seeking help.
-Similarly, Ang did not go into the water to search for Cheok even though they had sought help from the fishermen, and Yusuf claimed that Ang seemed calm and not anxious, which was strange when he, as Cheok's boyfriend, was supposed to be extremely worried about his girlfriend's safety.
+Ang approached Jaffar bin Hussein, a guard from the island along with five or six other fishermen, who went into the waters around Sisters' Islands to search for Cheok, but this proved futile.
+According to Yusuf, he and Ang did not go overboard to find Cheok before seeking help.
+Ang did not go into the water to search for Cheok even though they had sought help from the fishermen, and Yusuf claimed that Ang seemed calm and not anxious, which was strange when he, as Cheok's boyfriend, was supposed to be extremely worried about his girlfriend's safety.

-Nevertheless, police were later contacted and on the sixth day since Cheok's disappearance, several frogmen from the Royal Navy and the Royal Air Force Changi Sub-Aqua Club went underwater to search for Cheok's body, but it was never found.
-The frogmen only found a flipper, which belonged to Cheok and worn by her before she went missing.
+Police were later contacted and on the sixth day after Cheok's disappearance, several frogmen from the British Royal Navy and the Royal Air Force's Changi Sub-Aqua Club went underwater to search for Cheok's body, but it was never found.
+The frogmen only found a flipper, which belonged to Cheok and was worn by her before she went missing.
 The flipper was found to be severed cleanly at the top and bottom, possibly by a sharp instrument such as a knife or razor blade.
 An expert witness later testified that the loss of a flipper would have resulted in a diver's loss of equilibrium and affected the person's mobility.
-Since Jenny Cheok was inexperienced in swimming and diving, she might have panicked and thus got swirled away and drowned in the strong ocean currents present around the islands.
+Since Jenny Cheok was inexperienced in swimming and diving, she might have panicked and got swept away and drowned in the strong ocean currents around the islands.